 Senate Medals of Distinction

 Pewter medals are awarded by the Senate to recognize the top graduating master students in each program area.
 Students are nominated by their departments.
-These medals are presented at both the May and October ceremonies.
+These medals are presented at both the spring and fall ceremonies.

 President's Prizes